-Disposable vs. cloth masks
+Disposable N95, KN95, KF94 masks vs. cloth masks

-"To optimize protection from the highly infectious delta, I would recommend a high quality KF94 or KN95 for high risk situations," says Dr. Bob Bollinger, professor of infectious diseases at Johns Hopkins University School of Medicine and founder of emocha Health.
+"I would recommend a high-quality KF94 or KN95 for high-risk situations," said Dr. Bob Bollinger, professor of infectious diseases at Johns Hopkins University School of Medicine and founder of Emocha Health.

 Different masks for different tasks

 Different types of face masks offer varying amounts of protection.
 But not everyone needsthe exact same level of protection, and specific situations may call for more or less caution.

-How to avoid counterfeit masks
+How to avoid counterfeit face masks

-Because the KN95 and KF94 aren't regulated by US authorities, it's a bit trickier to know you're getting the real deal, and counterfeit masks have abounded throughout the pandemic.
+Because the KN95 and KF94 aren't regulated by US authorities, it's a bit trickier to know you're getting the real deal, and counterfeit masks have proliferated throughout the pandemic.
 The FDA approved certain KN95s under an Emergency Use Authorization in 2020, and while that authorization has expired, the list of FDA-approved face mask manufacturers is still a helpful resource.
 The CDC also maintains a list of non-NIOSH-approved masks that have gone through filtration testing.

 When it comes to KF94s, your best bet is to buy from a manufacturer in South Korea, which has its own strict testing associated with the KF94 label.

 Another important note: Ignore the term "FDA registered" when shopping for masks.
 As the FDA notes on its website, facilities "involved in the production and distribution of medical devices intended for use in the United States are generally required to register annually with the FDA."
-But, importantly, the "FDA's registration and listing database does not denote approval, clearance, or authorization of that facility or its medical devices."
+But, importantly, the "FDA's registration and listing database does not denote approval, clearance or authorization of that facility or its medical devices."

-Our current face mask suggestions
+Our current best face mask suggestions

 A previous favorite in the cloth mask space, Vida now makes disposable KN95s as well, and they're from EUA-approved factories in China.
-Choose from a range of face mask colors, and regular or kids sizes.
+Choose from a range of face mask colors, and regular or kids' sizes.
 You can buy anywhere from a 10-pack to a 1,000-pack of these KN95s, and send your used ones back to Vida to be recycled.

 These KF94s from LG Health Care are made in Korea with four layers of material.
-Unlike KN95s, KF94s have a double-tiered design that allows for a closer fit, yet also adds more room in the mask to breathe.
+Unlike KN95s, KF94s have a double-tiered design that allows a closer fit, yet also adds more room in the mask to breathe.
 Since these also have an adjustable ear loop design, it's even easier to get a gap-free seal.